 Merit (Non-AFSCME covered job classifications) - Appointments may be full- or part-time but are limited to 780 hours per fiscal year.

 Generally, P&S temporary employees are paid on a salary basis due to the exempt-level nature of the work performed.
-See the P&S Salary Matrix for the current year's minimum and maximum salary (see Pay Grade 1).
+See the P&S Salary Ranges for the current year's minimum and maximum salary (see Pay Grade 1).

-For part-time positions that are not able to be paid the Pay Grade 1 minimum salary, they must instead be paid on an hourly basis with the minimum hourly rate that can be paid is calculated by taking the Pay Grade 1, 12 month salary divided by 2080 hours.
+For part-time positions that are not able to be paid the Pay Grade 1 minimum salary, they must instead be paid on an hourly basis.
+The minimum hourly rate that can be paid is calculated by taking the Pay Grade 1, 12 month minimum salary divided by 2080 hours.

 Temporary Merit employees are generally paid at the entry-level wage for the classification of work being performed within the Merit classifications.
 Students should be hired through Student Employment where possible.
 A Merit employee serving in a non-temporary position may also hold a temporary appointment.

 Based on federal wage and hour law, hours worked over 40 in a workweek will be paid at a rate of time and one-half the regular hourly rate of pay for positions paid on an hourly basis.

 Temporary employees are paid monthly on the last working day of the month.
-Please make sure temp employees know how to complete and submit their timecard, which is required whether the employee is paid on an hourly or salary basis.
+Please make sure temporary employees know how to complete and submit their timecard, which is required whether the employee is paid on an hourly or salary basis.